What are Fairy Rings?

 More articles

-Dollar Spot is a disease which is caused by a fungus and usually occurs in late spring, summer and autumn when the weather is warm and humid.
+A fungal disease of lawns, usually seen in late spring, summer or autumn while the weather is warm and humid.

 Black Beetle